Le Silence de la Mer (1949; Jean-Pierre Melville)

 By Mike Dub

-With such an introduction, you might expect Jean-Pierre Melville’s 1949 World War II chamber drama, Le Silence de la Mer, to be a fiery, scathing indictment of Nazis, and, more generally, an entire generation of Germans.
+With such an introduction, you might expect Jean-Pierre Melville’s 1949 World War II chamber drama Le Silence de la Mer to be a fiery, scathing indictment of Nazis, and, more generally, an entire generation of Germans.
 A resistance fighter during France’s occupation, Melville would seem to have every right to take such a track, particularly only a handful of years after the war’s end.

 The character in question is Nazi officer Werner von Ebrennac, who arrives at the rural residence of an unnamed man (Jean-Marie Robain) and his adult niece (Nicole Stéphane).
 Though von Ebrennac enters their home as an invader, he remains extravagantly polite, always knocking on the door to the living room before entering.
-For their part, the couple remain completely silent in his presence, the only act of resistance they can afford.
+For their part, the couple remains utterly silent in his presence, the only act of resistance they can afford.

 Von Ebrennac is not your typical Nazi.
 He is an idealist of a different sort, a true lover of France, convinced that his army has come to create a wondrous cultural hybrid between the two countries.
 “Like man and wife,” he explains to his unwilling hosts.
 While acknowledging his apprehension toward the militant Nazi force, he sees only the brightest future for both countries.
 France is the country of literature, Germany, a land of music.
 France is beauty, Germany, the beast.
 Together, they will “restore France’s greatness.”
 His love of France is so intense that even his prisoners can’t help but admire him.